Veeam Backup Repositories

 Note

-MSSQLConfigTool --set-repositories
+MSSQLConfigTool --set-repository

 • For Veeam Plug-in backups and backup copies, the Performance policy of a scale-out repository functions differently: